Alcohol and Rosacea

 Does alcohol cause rosacea?

-Some studies have found a link between drinking alcohol and an increased risk of developing rosacea, according to a report from the National Rosacea Society.
+Some studies have found a link between drinking alcohol and rosacea.
+It shows an increased risk of developing rosacea, according to a report from the National Rosacea Society.
 The Journal of the American Academy of Dermatology published one such study, which looked at data collected over 14 years from 82,737 women.
 The more alcohol a person drank, their risk of developing rosacea was slightly higher.
 Two other studies have also found connections between drinking and rosacea but more research is needed.

-The problem with this study is that yes, it indicates if you drink alcohol you might have a slightly higher risk of developing rosacea.
 But this is by no means the reason behind most people developing it, it is just one of many potential causes.
 People with rosacea shouldn’t worry that others will think they have a drinking problem because the skin condition can affect anyone regardless of if you drink or not.
 There are people who have never drank and have still developed rosacea.
 Alcohol has been found to be a trigger for rosacea, but whether it can actually be a cause in itself needs further investigation.

 A survey done by the NRS found that certain types of alcoholic drinks can trigger rosacea more than others.
 And it's not just heavy drinking that causes the condition.
 A massive 64% of those who said that alcohol causes a reaction, said that it only took one drink for a flare-up to happen!
 For only 10% of respondents, alcohol had no effect on their rosacea.
 While many of those surveyed limit their alcohol intake due to rosacea, it's important to note that the condition is not necessarily caused by drinking as 10% of those surveyed rarely or never drink.

 Red wine took the crown for being the worst drink when it comes to rosacea, with 76% of respondents saying that it caused flare-ups.
-Second on the list was white wine (56%), followed by beer (41%) and then champagne & vodka (both 33%).
-The drinks less likely to cause flare-ups were tequila (28%), bourbon, rum & gin (all 24%) and scotch (21%).

-Tips for enjoying a drink when you have rosacea
+Tips for enjoying a drink when you have rosacea ie. the best alcohol for rosacea

 Try organic wines: